toml-lang/toml-test/README.md

 ### JSON encoding

-* TOML hashes map to JSON objects.
+* TOML hashes correspond to JSON objects.
-* TOML values map to a special JSON object of the form `{"type": "{TTYPE}", "value": {TVALUE}}`
+* TOML values correspond to a special JSON object of the form `{"type": "{TTYPE}", "value": {TVALUE}}`

 In the above, `TTYPE` may be one of: